Top 30 Best Free WordPress Plugins for Every Website

 Without looking too hard, you can find heaps of amazing free WordPress plugins that add all sorts of helpful functionality to your WordPress site.
 Such plugins can help you to create better content, market your site more effectively, and keep it loading quickly and humming along smoothly… All without you needing to spend a dime.

-As an ode to the generous developers behind these plugins — and to help you to find some great free WordPress plugins for your site — we’ve collected what we consider to be the best free WordPress plugins of all time, based on both personal experience and the user reviews/their popularity at WordPress.org.
+To help you to find some great free WordPress plugins for your site — we’ve collected what we consider to be the 30 best free WordPress plugins, based on both personal experience and data from WordPress.org/

 We’ll divide these plugins into four broad categories.
 Plugins that are good for: